dazza-codes/aio-aws/docs/packaging.rst

 At this point you have a simple python package setup!
-Obviously the readme, changelog, and license are all optional but HIGHLY recomended.
+Obviously the readme, changelog, and license are all optional but HIGHLY recommended.
+Next we will share our package with the whole world through continuous deployment (:doc:`pypi`_).